Kool-Aid Man Challenge: Background and original trend

 The internet trend first began in 2006 when Adam Schleichkorn posted a video to YouTube of his friend and his cousin running through intact wooden fence panels.
 Schleichkorn explained that the fence featured in the video was damaged after a hurricane, and was slated to be torn down anyway.
 He did not intend to endorse vandalism.
 Originally titled "Guy Runs Through a Fence", it was changed to simply "Fence Plowing".

-By January of 2007, people had begun copying the video, which eventually led to the arrest of five children in Deer Park, New York for vandalism.
+By January 2007, people had begun copying the video, which eventually led to the arrest of five children in Deer Park, New York for vandalism.
 Ten additional instances were investigated by Deer Park police around the same time, and it became a growing concern for home-owners on Long Island.

 The video had garnered over 70,000 views by February, and Schleichkorn was invited to talk about the fad on Fox News and with Maury Povich.
 The video sparked a larger conversation on teen debauchery, especially in the context of posting videos of otherwise extreme acts to gain popularity and attention.
 Schleichkorn himself was a critic of the vandalism, and was outspoken on several more news outlets and talk shows.
-He later wrote about his experiences for a term paper in gradate school.
+He later wrote about his experiences for a term paper in graduate school.

 Fence plowing continued in New City, New York as late as 2009.
 The trend saw middling usage into the mid-2010s, as reported in areas such as Salt Lake City.